cleanlab/cleanlab/README.md

 * Need professional help with cleanlab?
 Join our [\#help Slack channel](https://cleanlab.ai/slack) and message us there, or reach out via email: team@cleanlab.ai

+## Commercial licensing cleanlab for enterprises

+Commercial licensing is available for teams and enterprises that need to use cleanlab in their ML and analytics workflows, but are unable to open-source their code.
+Please contact [us here](mailto:sales@cleanlab.ai).

 ## License

 Copyright (c) 2017 Cleanlab Inc.